bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_step Set up the Basestations in Flight area%}
 After the modes are correctly set, you can place the basestations in the area.
 The ideal flight area for two basestations is about 5 x 5 x 3.0, but as long as the crazyflie is not further away than 7 meters from at least one basestation, this should work out.

 Note that the basestations should be about at least 0.5 meters higher than the flight area of the crazyflie due to the placement of the sensors on the lighthouse deck.
+Also make sure that there are no mirrors or big large reflective items in the area.
+Also make sure that you do not have direct sunlight either

-__Picture ??__
+{% img maximum flying height ; wide; /images/tutorials/getting_started_with_lighthouse/setup_arena.png %}

 {% endsi_step %}